macloo/python-beginners/flask/part3_templates/README.md

 I hope the final app in *students4.py* has demonstrated clearly why using templates in Flask is well worth the effort required to learn.

+Here is another [GitHub repo](https://github.com/macloo/flask_project1) and a [live website](https://weimergeeks.com/flask_proj1/awards/) for a very similar Flask app **with a much simpler data source.** If you compare the two projects, it might improve your understanding.

 * [Flask template documentation](http://jinja.pocoo.org/docs/2.10/templates/) &mdash; all the commands for the Jinja2 template syntax are here.
 * [Welcome to Jinja2](http://jinja.pocoo.org/docs/2.10/) &mdash; everyhting about Jinja2.